Co-Managing Partners: Susan W Murley, Robert T Novick

-In every area, WilmerHale brings legal excellence, dedication to clients and commitment to public service.
-The firm’s leading intellectual property, litigation/controversy, regulatory and government affairs, securities, and transactional practices participate in some of the highest-profile legal and policy matters.
+In every area, WilmerHale brings legal excellence, and dedication to clients.
+The firm’s lawyers work at the intersection of government, technology and business in some of the highest-profile legal and policy matters.
 With a staunch commitment to public service, the firm is renowned as a leader in pro bono representation.

 Managing Partner: Martin Seyfarth